Loading Patchies...

 setPrimaryButton('code'); // default — opens the code editor

-The displaced button moves into the overflow menu, so it's still one click away.
-The choice is saved with the patch.
-See Object Settings for how to set up the settings panel.
+The previous button moves to the overflow menu.
+You can still select it with one click.
+The patch saves this choice.
+See Object Settings to set up the settings panel.

 For glsl shaders, use the comment directive instead: